 In this system, both good and bad credit individuals get to borrow loans directly from other individuals – instead of relying on banks to act as the middlemen.
 The whole process is actually facilitated by P2P lending websites, which freely link up borrowers with various individual lenders.

 Investors are first required to register personal accounts on the P2P lending websites, and then load them with the amounts they wish to disburse in loans.
 The loan borrowers, on the other hand, just need to set up a financial profile, and the system will subsequently place them in an appropriate interest rate category based on their overall risk rating.

 At that point, it’s up to the borrower to assess offers from different investors before choosing one.
 The system will then automatically handle the transfer of funds, as well as the corresponding repayment process.
 In the meantime, you won’t be required to provide collateral or any form of security.

-So, all things considered, peer-to-peer lending is quite convenient to both investors and borrowers.
-The only problem is, the accompanying annual interest rates can stretch up to 36% for bad credit loans.
+So, all things considered, peer-to-peer lending is convenient for both investors and borrowers.
+The only problem is the accompanying annual interest rates, which can stretch up to 36% for bad credit loans.

 Want to know more about peer-to-peer lending?
 Check out this video for a quick lesson:

 The U.S. currently hosts more than 5,400 credit unions, which serve all sorts of groups – from local communities to professional societies and welfare organizations.
 They are growing increasingly popular among borrowers because, unlike banks, credit unions offer very flexible loan terms.